material-components/material-components-web/packages/mdc-image-list/README.md

 `mdc-image-list__item` | Mandatory.
 Indicates each item in an Image List.
 `mdc-image-list__image-aspect-container` | Optional.
 Parent of each item's image element, responsible for constraining aspect ratio.
 This element may be omitted entirely if images are alreadysized to the correct aspect ratio.
 `mdc-image-list__image` | Mandatory.
 Indicates the image element in each item.
 `mdc-image-list__supporting` | Optional.
-Indicates the area within each item containing the supporting text label.
+Indicates the area within each item containing the supporting text label, if the Image List contains text labels.
 `mdc-image-list__label` | Optional.
 Indicates the text label in each item, if the Image List contains text labels.

 ### Sass Mixins